g-chance/--Project--lonkedin/README.md

 <strong>Process:</strong></br>
 <ul>
-  <li> Beginning with the back-end, used MySQL Workbench to create an Entity Relationship Diagram.</br>
+  <li> Began with planning and prototyping the website design and functionality, including creation of an Entity Relationship Diagram using MySQL Workbench</br>
   <li> Using Spring MVC's Object Relational Mapper, built the schema based on my ERD.</br>
-  <li> Created Repositories and Services to handle CRUD operations requested by the front-end.</br>
+  <li> Created Repositories and Services to handle CRUD operations to handle data requested by the front-end.</br>
   <li> Implemented Main Controller logic and setup routes to serve dynamic content to the front-end.</br>
   <li> Created dynamic front-end templates using JSP.</br>
-  <li> Implemented styling with CSS, using Grid and media queries to make the website adapt to all screen sizes.</br>
+  <li> Implemented styling with CSS, using Grid and media queries to make the website responsive to all screen sizes.</br>
 </ul></br>

 <strong>What I Learned:</strong></br>